SANTHOSH-MAMIDISETTI/amfoss-tasks/TASK-10/pset/WEEK-1/SOLUTION.md

-Aall the code of week-1 is in the
+Aall the code of week-1 is present here.